celanthe/dev-docs/docs/home/console.md

 #### Scheduled Install

 This section lets you schedule an app installation or uninstallation for a specific point in the future.
-To schedule an install or uninstall, first select **Schedule install**.
+To schedule an install or uninstall, first select **Schedule Install**.

 ![Groups](./assets/NewConsole/ScheduledInstall.png)